-When the address byte overflow condition exists, then no Acknowledge (ACK) pulse is given.
-An overflow condition is defined as either bit BF (SSPSTAT register) is set, or bit SSPOV (SSPCON register) is set.
+When the address byte overflow condition exists, then no Acknowledge (\overline{ACK}) pulse is given.
+An overflow condition is defined as either bit BF of the SSPSTAT register is set, or bit SSPOV of the SSPCON register is set.
+This is an error condition due to the user's firmware.

-An MSSP interrupt is generated for each data transfer byte.
+An SSP interrupt is generated for each data transfer byte.
 Flag bit SSPIF of the PIR1 register must be cleared in software.
 The SSPSTAT register is used to determine the status of the byte.